Henry Boot plc: Interwar period

+1939–1989

-World War II saw the cessation of housing construction and resources were concentrated on wartime requirements.
-1939 had already seen the start of work for all three services and Boot's war effort included aerodromes, ordnance factories and hospital camps.
+The outbreak of the Second World War led to the company quickly ceasing its housing construction work so that its resources could be concentrated on Britain's wartime requirements.
+By the end of 1939, it had already commenced work for all three services; Boot's wartime projects included aerodromes, ordnance factories and hospital camps.
 Boot was also one of the major contractors engaged in the construction of Mulberry harbour units.

-Charles Boot died in 1945 and the Company never again became the force it had been between the Wars.
-In particular, housing output remained well below its pre-war levels as management lay in the control of family members more interested in construction: throughout the 1960s Boot averaged no more than 200 houses a year.
+Charles Boot died in 1945 and the company never again became the force it had been between the wars.
+In particular, housing output remained well below its pre-war levels as management lay in the control of family members that were more interested in construction: throughout the 1960s, Boot averaged no more than 200 houses per year.
 However, one feature that was unique to Boot was that in 1965 it formed its own building society – The Banner Building Society (Boot had moved its head office to Banner Cross Hall in Sheffield in 1932).
-Many of the houses that had been built by Boot in the 1930s had been financed with mortgages created by Boot itself and Boot transferred these mortgages into Banner; public deposits were gradually taken into Banner enabling Boot to remove progressively its own capital.
+Many of the houses that had been built by Boot in the 1930s had been financed with mortgages created by Boot itself and Boot transferred these mortgages into Banner; public deposits were gradually taken into Banner enabling Boot to progressively remove its own capital.
 This structure was not popular with the Registrar of Friendly Societies and Banner was eventually sold to Midshires Building Society in 1982.

-The 1970s saw Henry Boot strengthen its railway engineering business and significantly increase it overseas work.
+Throughout the 1970s, Henry Boot strengthen its railway engineering business and significantly increase its overseas activities.
 The Company supplied all the trackwork for the Mass Transit Railway in Hong Kong; there were further contracts for the Kowloon-Canton Railway and in Singapore.
-However, in 1985, the group lost £7m. primarily in overseas construction and in the following year Jamie Boot (the grandson of Charles’ younger brother Edward) was appointed managing director.
-The emphasis of the group was changed: the traditional railway engineering business was sold in 1988 and private housing development gradually increased – sales had risen to 700 a year by 2001.
-Two years later, the company cited competing cash demands from the property and plant divisions and the housing division was put up for sale: it was sold to Wilson Bowden for £48m.
+However, in 1985, the group lost £7m, which was primarily incurred by its overseas construction work.
+During the following year, Jamie Boot (the grandson of Charles’ younger brother Edward) was appointed managing director.
+The emphasis of the group was changed: the traditional railway engineering business was sold in 1988 and private housing development gradually increased.